 HCAA’s mission is to support third-party administrators (TPAs) and the self-funded insurance industry through state and federal lobbying efforts.
 It supports the education, networking, and advocacy needs of TPAs, stop-loss insurance carriers, managing general underwriters, audit firms, pharmacy benefit managers, brokers/agents, human resource managers, plan sponsors, and related professionals.
 HCAA holds two conferences each year: the Executive Forum and the TPA Summit.

-The University of St. Augustine for Health Sciences (USAHS) offers an online Master of Health Administration (MHA) program designed for working healthcare professionals.
-The program is taught online with optional on-campus immersion weekends, an annual interprofessional trip abroad, and an optional internship.
-Whether you choose the traditional or accelerated track, or our specializations in Health Informatics or Entrepreneurship, you will gain real-life experience and expand your professional network.
+USAHS offers a Master of Health Administration (MHA) program designed for working healthcare professionals who want to improve systems of finance, informatics, operations, policy, and other key functions of healthcare organizations.
+The program is taught online, with optional on-campus immersion weekends (scheduled to resume in 2022) and an optional internship.
+Whether you choose the traditional or accelerated track—or our specializations in Executive Leadership, Business Intelligence, or Interprofessional Education—you will gain real-life experience and expand your professional network.
 During your capstone project, you will work with an industry mentor.